CommunityHiQ/TaskTemplate/README.md

 ![](https://github.com/CommunityHiQ/Frends.Community.Echo/workflows/AutoBuildMAster/badge.svg) ![Nuget](https://img.shields.io/nuget/v/frendstask) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This template can be used to create both community and custom task for [FRENDS](frends.com) integration paltform.
-This should enamble you to start writing code without any hastle with project formats etc.
+This template can be used to create both community and custom tasks for [FRENDS](frends.com) integration paltform.
+This enambles you to start writing code without any hastle with project formats etc.

-Created C# solution will use new tool chain from .Net technologies to ensure compatiblity with .Net with crossplatform.
+Created C# solution will use new tool chain (dotnet new etc.) from .Net technologies to ensure compatiblity with .Net with crossplatform.

 You can learn more about custom task [here](https://docs.frends.com/en/articles/2206746-custom-tasks) and from community tasks [here](https://github.com/CommunityHiQ/Instructions).

 ## Install template